-Linda Mitchell crossed the Long Bridge in 1977, and like so many before her, knew that she had found the place she wanted to spend the rest of her life.
-Having been raised in a career Navy family, and moving every 1 to 3 years her whole life, this was quite a life changing experience…
+Linda Mitchell crossed the Long Bridge in 1977, and like so many before her knew that she had found the place she wanted to spend the rest of her life.
+Having been raised in a career Navy family, and moving every 1 to 3 years her whole life, this was quite a life-changing experience…

-Craig Hill was born and raised at Priest Lake, Idaho.
+Craig Hill was born and raised in Priest Lake, Idaho.
 He is the owner and manager of the prestigious Hill’s Resort, a family business since 1946.
 Craig is also the president and construction manager for the Priest Lake Golf Course, which gained notoriety from the Governor a few years back for its management of wetland areas.

 Craig has been thoroughly involved with recreation issues in North Idaho, particularly thru his involvement with the Priest Lake Trail Groomer Committee, dating from the early 1980s to today.
 He is very committed to endorsing recreation of all types and access to public lands.

 Brent Baker, who is now a building contractor, developer, investor and consultant with over 33 years experience in construction and development, graduated from the University of California, San Diego in 1971 with a double major in French and German.
-After entering a Carpenter’s Union Apprenticeship in Santa Rosa, he went back to school, and graduated with a B.A. in Psychology from Sonoma State College in 1975.
+After entering a Carpenter’s Union Apprenticeship in Santa Rosa, he went back to school and graduated with a B.A. in Psychology from Sonoma State College in 1975.

-Brent has undertaken many community service projects, including the building of a 2100 sq. ft. fire station pro bono for the Sagle Fire District in 1990, acting as Commissioner for that same fire district, and co-founding “Gnomus, Inc.,” a 501 (c)3 educational research and development foundation.
+Brent has undertaken many community service projects, including the building of a 2100 sq. ft. fire station pro bono for the Sagle Fire District in 1990, acting as Commissioner for that same fire district and co-founding “Gnomus, Inc.,” a 501 (c)3 educational research and development foundation.
 He has also been active on the Bonner County School District Board of Trustees, and on the board of directors for the Schweitzer Alpine Racing School at Schweitzer Mountain Resort.